- Exam Prep

 Q: How will I be notified?

-A: All applicants will receive a letter from the HSC.
+A: All applicants will receive a letter from the HFC.

-Q: How long after I submit my application should I expect to be notified by the HSC?[Back to Top]
+Q: How long after I submit my application should I expect to be notified by the HFC?[Back to Top]

 Keeping the Funds Going:

 Q: What happens if the fund runs out?

 A: Applications will be suspended until the fund is back to a sustainable level.